Trump says he expects to be arrested on Tuesday, calls for protests | CBC News

 Trump says he expects to be arrested on Tuesday, calls for protests

-Spokesperson for former president says 'there has been no notification' of a pending arrest
+Spokesperson for ex-president says 'there has been no notification' of pending arrest

-Former U.S. President Donald Trump said he expects to be arrested on Tuesday in a case brought by the Manhattan district attorney's office, and called on his supporters to protest, according to a post on Truth Social on Saturday.
+Former U.S. president Donald Trump said he expects to be arrested on Tuesday in a case brought by the Manhattan district attorney's office, and called on his supporters to protest, according to a post on Truth Social, his social media site, on Saturday.

 A spokesperson for the district attorney's office, Danielle Filson, said prosecutors "will decline to confirm or comment" on questions related to Trump's post, as well as potential charges.